paradd0x1/fcc-rwd-c/README.md

 # Projects

-My projects for freeCodeCamp Responsive Web Design certification
+These are my projects for freeCodeCamp Responsive Web Design Certification

 1. Build a Survey Form
 2. Build a Tribute Page